eacheamp/CloudResumeBackend/readme.md

  7. Javascript

-    Created a function that fetches the api endpoint inteegrated with the lambada function
+    Created a function that fetches the api endpoint, performs a `POST` on the endpoint with `allowed headers` only allowing actions from my cloud resume site.

  8. Database

-    DynamoDB
+    A DynamoDB table that has a `Site Key`:`siteStat_id` and `Atrribute`:`visitorCount` that keeps "Count" of the Number of Visitors to the site.
+It is billed Pay per request(API call) to forgo the need for provisioning.

  9. API

-    API Gateway
+    Used API Gateway httpV2 to integrate my Lambda so whenever the endpoint is "fetched" it invokes the Lambda to update the DynamoDb table.

  10. Python

-    Used Python to build the Lambda functions in charge of counting site visitors.
+    Used Python to build the Lambda functions in charge of counting site visitors; using boto3 clients to interact with dynamodb.

 11. Tests